mriusero/defi-user-behavior-clustering/docs/markdown/features.md

 Following the data collection, below is a detailed, step-by-step explanation of the features created and the processes involved.
 This pipeline enriches the users data with a variety of derived metrics, providing a comprehensive view of user behavior and market interactions.

+> Note : the code used in this process is available [here](https://github.com/mriusero/defi-user-behavior-clustering/blob/main/ml/processing/features_engineering.py)

 ## Table of Contents

 1. [Loading & Processing Data](#1-loading--processing-data)